 That’s because it’s nearly impossible to receive the highest possible settlement from your insurance company without an extremely thorough understanding of both the adjustment process and the claims submittal process.

 Interstate Public Adjusters, for instance, will work to ensure that you get the maximum settlement you deserve to replace or repair the damage to your home or property.
 We work incredibly hard to accurately value all damage, and to make sure that repairs or replacement of insured property is fully covered.
-We are licensed by the state insurance departments of Pennsylvania, New Jersey and Florida, and we are members of the National Association of Public Insurance Adjusters (NAPIA).
+We are licensed by the state insurance departments of Pennsylvania and New Jersey, and we are members of the National Association of Public Insurance Adjusters (NAPIA).

 If you decide not to hire an expert, and instead choose to tackle the claims process yourself, the tips and suggestions below should go a long way toward securing for you the largest and most fair settlement possible.